City of Prince George City Council

 Biography

 Councillor Kyle Sampson was re-elected for a second term in October 2022.
-He was first elected to City Council in October 2018, and at the time, his public appointment made him the youngest person ever elected in the City of Prince George.
-Through his term Sampson has worked with and on behalf of residents, businesses, community stakeholders, and other levels of government while looking for ways to build financial stability, resolve social and economic issues, diversify our local and regional economy and industry, enhance operational efficiencies, and develop better governance and transparency throughout the organization.
+First elected in 2018, he was the youngest person ever elected to Prince George City Council.
+Since then, he has worked with residents, businesses, community partners, and other levels of government to strengthen financial stability, address social and economic issues, diversify the local and regional economy, improve operational efficiency, and increase transparency in local government.

-Sampson is committed to continue to support and champion initiatives such as:
+Sampson is committed to continuing to support and champion initiatives such as:

-- Building financial resiliency, responsibility, and transparency – including through initiatives to reduce administrative spending and budgets, as well as build a more robust tax base and new diverse revenue streams.
+- Building financial resiliency, responsibility, and transparency – including reducing administrative costs, strengthening the tax base, and creating new and diverse revenue streams.

-Sampson moved to PG with his family in 2002 where he completed his schooling and began a career in broadcasting, as well as the entertainment industry.
-After moving back to Edmonton for a two-year stint, he returned to Prince George in 2013.
+Sampson moved to Prince George with his family in 2002, completed his schooling here, and launched a career in broadcasting and the entertainment industry.
+After leaving for a two-year stint in Edmonton, he returned in 2013.
 His roots in PG are firmly planted, and he is committed to maintaining Prince George as his home.
-When not at work or City Hall, Sampson often takes in our communities’ amenities, natural assets, and the fun activities that frequently occur around town with friends.
+When not at work or City Hall, Sampson often takes in our community's amenities, natural assets, and the fun activities that frequently happen around town with friends.
+He particularly enjoys live entertainment, including music, community theatre, and sports.

-Professionally, Sampson currently manages the marketing, communications, branding, sales, events, community partnerships, and charitable giving in Northern BC for local company Pacific Western Brewing, where he also oversees their environmental reforestation program.
-In addition, he continues to work in a freelance capacity in the events, entertainment, and music industry, and he also volunteers a significant amount of his time and expertise supporting several local organizations, groups, not-for-profits, and events.
+Professionally, Sampson currently manages the marketing, communications, branding, sales, events, community partnerships, and charitable giving for local company Pacific Western Brewing, where he also led the redevelopment of their award-winning environmental reforestation program.
+In addition, he occasionally works in a freelance capacity in the events, entertainment, and music industry, primarily volunteering a significant amount of his time and expertise supporting several local organizations, groups, not-for-profits, and events.

-- Member - Standing Committee on Intergovernmental Resolutions (2018 - Present)
+- Member - Standing Committee on Intergovernmental Affairs (2018 - Present)

 - Ex Officio Member - Standing Committee on Finance and Audit (2018 - Present)

-- Municipal Director - Regional District Fraser-Fort George (RDFFG) (2018 - Present)
+- Municipal Director - Regional District Fraser-Fort George (2018 - Present)

 - Member - Environment and Parks Committee (2018 - 2022)